 You have to control the bacterial environment in sweet preserves somehow, but it doesn’t have to be completely sugar, maple syrup and honey are also options, but container more water that needs to be accounted for in recipes for the jam to be spoon-able, or set.
 Vinegar is another preservative agent, and combining vinegar and sugar will make a bulletproof preserve.
 You could also ferment a preserve of them, but that’s another post.
 After a couple tries I found some proportions that I liked with vinegar and sugar, not too sweet, not too sour and as good on toast in the morning as it is with some really nice goat cheese, which is how I served it during the final weeks at Lucias.

 Vinegar (and alcohol) have a magical ability to enhance aromas, especially those of fruit and flowers, rosehips are at the middle of an odd convergence here, since they function like fruit, but are part of the reproductive system of a flower.
 When you mix vinegar and fruit, floral scents are enhanced, and fruit tastes even more “fruity”.

 I always think about the particular vinegar and why I’m putting it with the fruit though, since every fruit has certain vinegar it will taste better with.
 Choosing the perfect vinegar for a preserve is another way for you to subtly layer flavor.
 Since apples are in this recipe I like to use cider vinegar, white wine or champagne, using red wine vinegar would give a totally different result.
 By the same token, making a jam with dark, red fruit like aronia berries, to me, begs for red wine vinegar.

 Rugosa Rosehip-Crabapple Jam

-- 2 qts whole rosa rugosa hips or the largest hips you can find
+- 8 cups whole rosa rugosa hips the largest hips you can find

 - 2 lbs crab apples